 They were like bookends, the two Pauls.
 One on each end of my block.

 Paul A. was a sixteen-year-old kid who lived with his single mother, Phyllis, in the red brick, two-bedroom house.
 This Paul never smiled.
 He wore a sullen look on his face like it was a suit of armor, his clothes rumpled as if no one in the house knew how to care for clothes.
 Not him.
 Not his mother.
 Most of the time he seemed angry.
-And there was a darkness about him.
+I called him Dark Paul.

 Needless to say, the two Pauls did not run with each other.
 Paul A. was as much of a loner as anybody I have known in my seventy years.
 Only a couple of times did I see him with some boys.
 They had thug written all over them.
 Paul S. lived in a world where everybody was his friend.